McKinney-Vento Student Services

 - living in emergency or transitional shelters;

 - Children and youth who have a primary nighttime residence that is a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings; or

 - Children and youth who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings.

 It is crucial that we are able to accurately identify our students in these scenarios in order to offer supports which include but are not limited to enrollment support, transportation, food, clothing, technology assistance (including devices and internet), academic support, and staff support.

-Whether you believe you would be categorized as homeless or not, if you need assistance, please contact your school office, a trusted adult on your campus, or the Castro Valley Unified School District Homeless and Foster Youth Liaison, Nic McMaster, at 510-537-3000 ext 1257.
+Whether you believe you would be categorized as homeless or not, if you need assistance, please contact your student's counselor or social worker, the school office, a trusted adult on your campus, or the Castro Valley Unified School District Homeless and Foster Youth Liaison, Nic McMaster, at 510-537-3000 ext 1257.